xtompie/dx/article.md

 ### Explanation

-The DX pattern is a UI layer that can invoke the business logic layer.
+The DX pattern is just an UI layer that can invoke the business logic layer.

 Build process is not required.
 Perhaps only the removal of comments and minification.